After enjoying years of steady growth, your business suddenly sees your customer satisfaction scores sinking. What happened?

 Virtual agents are also useful in sales and marketing to convert casual browsers into paying customers.
 Many brands have deployed chat- or voice-based retail experiences on Facebook Messenger, Amazon Echo, or other interactive platforms.
 For example, Domino’s chatbot take your pizza order if you type “pizza” in Facebook Messenger, while its Alexa Skill even tracks your order when asked!
 More elaborate examples include eBay’s ShopBot, which will find specific items if you provide a name or upload a photo, or Hipmunk on Facebook Messenger, Slack, or Skype, which you can talk to when planning and booking your next trip.

-4. Sentiment Analysis For Customer Insights
+4. Sentiment Analysis For Customer Understanding

 How do customer really feel about your brand and your products?
 Sentiment analysis analyzes textual data, such as emails, social media posts, survey responses, or chat and call logs, for emotional information.